vanzasetia/pricing-component-with-toggle/README.md

 ![Screenshot of a contrast issue list with nine items](./images/contrast-issues-from-firefox.png)

-I may try to fix the issue by changing the colors.
+I can try to fix the issue by changing the colors.
 But, that would make my site looks different from the original design.
-So, with making the objective—of making my site look as close as possible to the original design—in mind, I let these issues exist.
+So, with the objective—of making my site look as close as possible to the original design—in mind, I let these issues exist.

 ## About me